 From time to time, certain donor-restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
-The LeMaitre Endowment fund has such a deficiency, in the amount of \$50,568, as of December 31, 2022.
+The LeMaitre Endowment fund has such a deficiency, in the amount of \$22,285 and \$50,568, as of December 31, 2023 and 2022, respectively.
 This deficiency resulted from unfavorable market fluctuations during 2022.
 The Board of Directors of the Society has interpreted SPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.